giancosta86/moondeploy/README.md

 ### Packaging

-* To deploy an application, you don't even need MoonDeploy - just open a text editor to create an [app descriptor](https://github.com/giancosta86/moondeploy/wiki/App-descriptor:-Version-3) in JSON format
+* To deploy an application, you don't even need MoonDeploy - just open a text editor to create an [app descriptor](https://github.com/giancosta86/moondeploy/wiki/App-descriptor:-Version-3) in JSON format.

+* A few satellite projects deal with automating this process - in particular:

+  * [MoonDeploy-Gradle](https://github.com/giancosta86/MoonDeploy-Gradle): a Gradle plugin that makes even simpler the creation of application descriptors

+  * [MoonDeploy-Ant](https://github.com/giancosta86/MoonDeploy-Ant): a set of Ant tasks mainly dedicated to developing a custom solution based on MoonDeploy and Ant

 * To install the Go library for *very* customized installers, run:
  ```
  go get github.com/giancosta86/moondeploy
  go install github.com/giancosta86/moondeploy
  ```

+ then refer to the GoDoc page cited below.

 ### Documentation